WELCOME TO ALL HALLOWS CHURCH, GEDLING

 The two families are well documented and throughout the period during which time incised alabaster slabs were available, there were thirteen Lords of the Manor of Gedling of whom eleven are known to have been buried elsewhere.
 The two whose burial place is unknown, died before alabaster slabs were commonly available so it is very doubtful that they were commemorated by such a memorial.

-one of their tenants living in the parish could have afforded an alabaster slab for themselves.
+Evidence from the Lay Subsidy of 1525 demonstrates that none of their tenants living in the parish could have afforded an alabaster slab for themselves.

 Full details of the Bardolf and Stanhope families and where they were buried, together with information of the number of alabaster slabs that were produced at the time are provided in Lords of the Manor of Gedling 1300-1700, their Tenants and the Lovel slab.